corydodson/NozzleDesign/README.md

   The thermodynamic properties are calculated from the NASA 9-coefficient polynomial format, but are limited to species that contain C, H, N, O, Ar, and/or Xe.

-To execute the code, open testingNozzle and enter desired parameters.
+To execute the code: load thermInfo.mat, open testingNozzle, and change desired parameters.